Head & Senior Consultant

 Surgery and Surgical Oncology, SGH & NCCS

-Presently, he is one of the most experienced surgeons in Southeast-Asia for minimally-invasive/ laparoscopic HPB surgery.
-Since returning to Singapore in 2011 (till 2025), he has personally performed over 1,000 laparoscopic and robotic major HPB surgeries (> 630 minimally-invasive liver resections, > 270 minimally-invasive pancreas surgeries, >150 minimally-invasive major biliary procedures) as the lead surgeon and mentored/proctored over a dozen subspecialty regional colleagues in many more such procedures.
+Dr Goh has pioneered and championed many complex liver and pancreas surgeries in Singapore and the region.
+Presently, he is one of the most experienced surgeons in Southeast-Asia for minimally-invasive (laparoscopic and robotic) liver, pancreas and bile duct surgeries.
+Since returning to Singapore in 2011, he has personally performed over 1,000 laparoscopic and robotic major HPB surgeries (> 670 minimally-invasive liver resections, > 300 minimally-invasive pancreas surgeries, > 150 minimally-invasive major biliary surgeries) as the lead surgeon and mentored/proctored over a dozen subspecialty regional colleagues in many more such procedures.
 He is presently widely-recognized as an international expert in minimally-invasive HPB surgery.
-Regionally, Dr Goh is a pioneer in advanced laparoscopic HPB surgery and is frequently invited to lecture and proctor local/regional surgeons.
-He pioneered robotic HPB surgery in the region in 2013 and has personally performed over 200 robotic major HPB surgeries as the main console surgeon.
-He is the only local robotic HPB proctor and has tutored over a dozen subspecialty colleagues in Southeast Asia in numerous robotic HPB procedures.
+Regionally, Dr Goh is a pioneer and leader in major laparoscopic and robotic liver and pancreatic surgeries and is frequently invited to lecture and proctor local/ regional surgeons.
+He pioneered robotic HPB surgery in the region in 2013 and has personally performed over 220 robotic major HPB surgeries (completed over 100 Robotic Whipples/ pancreatoduodenectomies) as the main console surgeon.
+He is a robotic HPB surgery proctor and has tutored over a dozen subspecialty colleagues in Southeast Asia in numerous robotic HPB procedures.
 He is also the only local HPB surgeon listed in the Intuitive Surgery (Da Vinci robotic surgery) surgeon locator and remains only one of a handful of high-volume HPB surgeons regionally who routinely performs laparoscopic or robotic surgery for highly complicated procedures such as major and anatomical hepatectomies, adult living donor transplant hepatectomy, pancreatectomies (Whipples procedure/ pancreatoduodenectomy), associated liver partition and portal vein ligation for staged hepatectomy (ALPPS), repair of bile duct injuries, resections for bile duct/ gallbladder cancers, giant liver tumors and repeat resection for recurrent cancers with a high-success rate.

 Dr Goh frequently uses transplant oncology techniques to perform complex multi-organ resections with major vascular reconstructions for borderline-resectable cancers which may be considered inoperable by other surgeons.
 He is also experienced in treating rare conditions such as polycystic liver disease, giant malignant and benign tumors, choledochal cyst, gastrointestinal stromal tumours (GIST), neuroendocrine (carcinoid) tumours and pancreatic cystic tumours such as intraductal papillary mucinous neoplasms (IPMN), frequently using minimally-invasive surgical techniques.
 He is also the Principal Investigator of the first regional clinical trial on the application of Histotripsy for liver cancers (HALT).